-As the figure above shows, the number of home warranty companies working in each state also varies a great deal.
+As the figure above shows, the number of home warranty providers working in each state also varies a great deal.
 Both the least and most expensive states, Washington and Alaska respectively, have among the fewest number of different companies providing coverage.
 New York also lags in the number of options provided.
 Texas and Arizona, meanwhile, have the greatest number of options.

 Although this data may not have bearing on the average home warranty cost, it certainly affects how many choices the consumer has to choose from.

 How Plan Options Affect How Much Is A Home Warranty Cost

 Geography aside, the plans themselves offer numerous options for consumers to choose from.
 Even within the same home warranty company, there are a plethora of choices.
 The home warranty cost average will thus vary depending upon which plan the consumer chooses.
 For this cost comparison, we categorized home warranty plans by type as there is no naming convention for them.

 In the figure above, the types of plans are compared for the average cost.
 The graph bears out the fact that the typical home warranty cost will depend largely upon the plan the consumer chooses.